OpenCyphal/pycyphal/docs/pages/architecture.rst

 Transport layer
 ---------------

-The UAVCAN protocol itself is designed to support multiple transports such as CAN bus, UDP, serial, and so on.
+The UAVCAN protocol itself is designed to support multiple transports such as CAN bus (aka UAVCAN/CAN), UDP (aka UAVCAN//UDP), serial (aka UAVCAN/Serial), and so on.
 Generally, a real-time safety-critical implementation of UAVCAN would support a limited subset of transports defined by the protocol (often just one) in order to reduce the validation & verification efforts.
 PyUAVCAN is different -- it is created for user-facing software rather than reliable deeply embedded systems;